Clansuite/Clansuite/doc/README.EN.txt

   Authors
   -------

-    Clansuite is maintained by Jens-Andre Koch <jakoch@web.de>.
+    Clansuite is maintained by Jens-André Koch <jakoch@web.de>.

     Clansuite is written and developped by the Clansuite Development Team.
     This software consists of voluntary contributions made by many individuals.